buildkite/elastic-ci-stack-s3-secrets-hooks/README.md

-# Secrets Buildkite Plugin
+# AWS S3 Secrets Buildkite Plugin

 __This is designed to run with Buildkite Agent v3.x beta.
 Plugins are not yet supported in Buildkite Agent v2.x.__

 Expose secrets to your build steps.
-Storage and transport is handled by various supported backends, initially encrypted files in Amazon S3.
+Secrets are stored encrypted-at-rest in Amazon S3.

 Different types of secrets are supported and exposed to your builds in appropriate ways: